ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 ### Intel Sapphire Rapids CPUs
 {: #bm-sapphire-rapids-support}

-Intel&reg; Sapphire Rapids processors are available as a select offering.
-They are available only in select data centers in the DAL, MAD, TOK, TOR, and WDC regions.
+Intel&reg; Sapphire Rapids processors are available only in the DAL, MAD, TOK, TOR, and WDC regions.
 {: preview}

 You can now choose the following Sapphire Rapids CPUs when you provision a bare metal server.